Luis-Olivero/e_commerce_furniture_analysis/README.md

 ## Data Preprocessing
 Steps taken to clean and prepare the data:
 - Handling missing values
-- Correcting data types
+- Correcting data types (e.g., converting strings to numeric values) Parsing and cleaning the cost of shipping column
-- Generating additional columns for analysis (e.g., `gross profit margin`)
+- Generating additional columns for analysis, such as gross profit margin and net profit margin

 ## Exploratory Data Analysis
 Key areas explored:
 - Distribution of sales across different product types and brands
 - Analysis of revenue and profit margins
 - Identification of top-selling products
+Tools used for EDA include pandas, matplotlib, and seaborn.

 ## Dashboard in Tableau
 A comprehensive dashboard has been created in Tableau to visualize the key insights.
 The dashboard includes: